lpsinger/ligo.skymap/docs/quickstart/bayestar-injections.rst

 simulated binary neutron star mergers using BAYESTAR.

-Some of the command-line tools used in this tutorial come from LALSuite or glue.
+Some of the command-line tools used in this tutorial come from LALSuite or python-ligo-lw.
 If you followed the :doc:`Quick Start installation instructions
 <install>`, then these tools should have been installed automatically with the
 other dependencies of ligo.skymap.